editor-js/editorjs-php/README.md

-# Codex.Editor server validation sample
+# EditorJS PHP server validation

-This library allows you to use Codex.Editor server validation.
+This library allows you to use EditorJS server validation.
-You can easily make your client plugins for Codex Editor and then extend server Tool which will be able to clean dirty data or handle that.
+You can easily make your client plugins for EditorJS and then extend server Tool which will be able to clean dirty data or handle that.

 # Installation